August 29th, 2019

 We can know what we need.
 It’s what everyone needs, what the whole world needs, because it’s coming from God.

 God is not the one running the world.
 God is the world.
 The world runs itself — if we let it.
-We can get in the way because we are part of God: we are just as divine as everything else.
+We can get in the way because, being part of the world, we are part of God.
+We are just as divine as everything else.
+That’s because there is nothing else: we are all one thing called God.

 We have the power to mess things up.
-That’s why we need our needs: to keep us in line, to help us to work for the whole, to not think were separate, to not be a cancer, or Satan.
+That’s why we need our needs: to keep us in line, so to speak, to keep us working for the whole.
+To think we are separate is to become a cancer, a Satan.

-We don’t have to be afraid.
-God is in control.
+We don’t have to be afraid to let go of control.
 Dust settles.
 Sure, weather kicks it up.
 There are acts of God.
 We are part of a much bigger picture.
 In fact, it’s infinitely bigger.
-But it’s infinitely good.
+But it’s also infinitely good.

 If this is all too religious for you, consider Isaiah’s question: